coreyarch1234/clipboard-health/README.md

     data_frame = data_frame.fillna('')

 ```
 The database is set up and the records collection is stored in ```record_coll```.
-Using pandas, I created a dataframe
-and replaced all of the n/a and NaN's with an empty string, which was helpful in locating which rows did not have proper answers.
+Using pandas, a dataframe was created.
+All of the n/a and NaN's were replaced with an empty string, which was helpful in locating which rows did not have proper answers.

-Next, a dictionary was used.
+Next, a dictionary was created.
 The keys were the names of the schema attributes for the [Record Model](server/models/Record.js).

 ```
     questions = {